 With television technology always improving the quality of our entertainment, manufacturers are constantly trying to give their customers the ultimate in viewing.
 A 3d hologram projector or holographic display is considered to be one of the newest devices in the market today.
 Such projectors could well be the best of the best when we get to experience three-dimensional imagery on a holographic projector.

 Mainly there are two types of 3D hologram projectors.
 They are Holocinema static holographic projector and the Musion Eyeliner holographic projecting system.

 Central Control Unit / PC

-Artwork that is to be reproduced as a hologram can be computer generated, in which case software controls the laser exposure of the image file, one pixel at a time.
+Artwork that is to be reproduced as a hologram can be computer-generated, in which case software controls, so the laser exposure of the image file, one pixel at a time.
 (Pixels are the individual dots that comprise a graphic image on a computer screen or printout.)

-3D hologram projectors images are recorded in HDTV and broadcast on the HDTV projection systems, which are run by hard disc player or video cam players.
-After that they are then projected as two dimensional images using a 3D stage set.
+3D hologram projectors images are recorded in HDTV and broadcast on the HDTV projection systems, which are run by hard disc players or video cam players.
+After that, they are then projected as two-dimensional images using a 3D stage set.

-Hologram projectors are often found to come up with video projector, a hard disc player with graphics card, a foil and 3D set, lighting and audio and a show controller.
+Hologram projectors that often found to come up with a video projector, as a hard disc player with the graphics card, a foil and 3D set, lighting and audio, and a show controller.
 Such projectors vary in price according to the needs of consumers.